Voiding bill payments and what to expect

 - Things to know

-Reasons a payment may need to be voided
+Reasons you may need to void a payment

 A check payment may need to be voided due to the following reasons:

 - Check payment was returned due to an invalid mailing address